-Development and adoption of an RTP is required to ensure that the metropolitan planning area remains eligible to receive state and federal transportation funding.
-Federal and state rules requiring completion and adoption of the Plan include the federal transportation act Fixing America's Surface Transportation (FAST), the U.S. Clean Air Act amendments of 1990, and Oregon's Transportation Planning Rule (TPR).
-The RTP serves as the Regional Transportation System Plan required by the TPR.
+The development, adoption of, and updates to the RTP are required to ensure that the metropolitan planning area remains eligible to receive state and federal transportation funding.
+Federal rules requiring completion and adoption of the Plan include the federal transportation act Fixing America's Surface Transportation (FAST) and the U.S. Clean Air Act amendments of 1990.